Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

 \emph{Block Lanczos} addresses both of these issues.
 Similarly to the standard Lanczos Algorithm, Block Lanczos computes Ritz pairs on the trial block Krylov Subspace $\mathcal{K}_k(A, X_0) \eqdef \text{span}(X^0, AX^0, \dots, A^k X^0)$ where $X_0$ is an $n \times m$ matrix that contains a set of initial eigenvector guesses.
 Thus, Block Lanczos readily allows for the warm starting of multiple Ritz pairs.
 Furthermore, block methods handle clustered and multiple eigenvectors (of multiplicity up to $m$) well.
 However, these benefits comes at the cost of higher computational costs, as the associated subspace is increased by $m$ at every iteration.
 This, in turn, requires more frequent restarts, particularly for the case where $m$ is comparable to $n$.

 In our experiments we observed that a single block iteration often provides Ritz pairs that give good enough projections for Algorithm \ref{admm:alg:admm_approximate}.
-This remarkably good performance motivated us to use the \emph{Locally Optimal Preconditioned Block Conjugate Gradient Method} (LOBPCG) which is presented in the following subsection.
+This remarkably good performance motivated us to use the \emph{Locally Optimal Block Preconditioned Conjugate Gradient Method} (LOBPCG), presented in the following subsection.